Cyrken/html-css/using-images/README.md

 #### Maintaining aspect ratio

 If we want the element that has a background image to maintain the aspect ratio of the image we can use `padding-top` in percents.
 This is a great solution for banner graphics and responsive sites, especially used together with `position: absolute` and `background-size`.

-First we have to figure out what percentage the aspect ratio of our image is.
+First we have to figure out the percentage for the aspect ratio of our image.
 Here’s the formula to do that:

 ```
 (image height ÷ image width) × 100